Arundathijay/Github-api-sripali/README.md

-# Getting Started with Create React App
+# GITHUB API user details
 - Created the form with the input to search for users.
 - Added the search button.
 - Searching for the user while data is loading.